passamanii/project-01-dbz/README.md

-🐉 Dragon Ball Fan Page
+🐉 Dragon Ball Fan Page.
  A simple, self-made Dragon Ball-themed webpage created using HTML, CSS, and a bit of JavaScript.
 This page includes character references, fun content, and fixed lateral buttons to enhance navigation or user interaction.

 🌟 Features